GreenBox POS (NASDAQ:GBOX) Short Interest Update

-GreenBox POS (NASDAQ:GBOX – Get Rating) saw a significant drop in short interest in the month of June.
+GreenBox POS (NASDAQ:GBOX – Get Rating) was the target of a significant drop in short interest in June.
 As of June 30th, there was short interest totalling 747,000 shares, a drop of 64.9% from the June 15th total of 2,130,000 shares.
-Currently, 4.3% of the shares of the stock are short sold.
-Based on an average trading volume of 555,400 shares, the days-to-cover ratio is presently 1.3 days.
+Currently, 4.3% of the shares of the stock are sold short.
+Based on an average daily trading volume, of 555,400 shares, the days-to-cover ratio is currently 1.3 days.

-Hedge funds have recently made changes to their positions in the company.
-OLD Mission Capital LLC purchased a new position in shares of GreenBox POS in the fourth quarter valued at $49,000.
-Rhumbline Advisers purchased a new stake in GreenBox POS during the 1st quarter worth about $56,000.
-Traynor Capital Management Inc. purchased a new stake in GreenBox POS during the 1st quarter worth about $139,000.
-Allspring Global Investments Holdings LLC purchased a new stake in GreenBox POS during the 4th quarter worth about $219,000.
-Finally, Invesco Ltd. increased its position in GreenBox POS by 37.9% during the 1st quarter.
-Invesco Ltd. now owns 102,145 shares of the company’s stock worth $431,000 after purchasing an additional 28,092 shares in the last quarter.
-Institutional investors and hedge funds own 13.50% of the company’s stock.

 About GreenBox POS (Get Rating)